rolling-scopes-school/qualifying-stage/tasks/coffee-shop-layout/coffee-shop-layout.md

 10. The code must be readable, without minification or obfuscation.

 ## Repository Requirements
-- Task should be done in private school's repository
+- The task should be completed in your own private repository.
+Please ensure your repository is set to private to prevent plagiarism or the copying of solutions.
 - Create new branch `coffee-house` from `main`.
 Create a folder `coffee-house` in the created branch.
 Place your code in this folder.
 - The `main` (or `master`) branch should be empty (contain only files like README.md, .gitignore or .github folder)
 - Use `gh-pages` for deployment